How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 1. Check all links.

 2. Nowadays, many email marketing platforms convert your e-newsletter content for viewing on mobile devices.
-Go over the design elements, such as font sizes and colors, and links to images, to ensure they’re consistent across all devices.
+Explore the design element, like font sizes and colors and links to images, to ensure they’re consistent across all devices.
 Is everything easy to read and scan?
 Keep your sentences three to four lines long (or less) to enhance scannability.

 4. Edit and proofread.